 Tokyo Gas President Michiaki Hirose and Tokyo Gas America President Shunjiro Yamashita spent several days in Juneau this week, and held meetings with Governor Bill Walker, Lieutenant Governor Byron Mallott and members of the governor’s oil and gas team—Alaska Gasline Development Corporation President Keith Meyer, Department of Natural Resources Commissioner Andy Mack and Chief Oil and Gas Advisor John Hendrix.

-Today, Alaska Governor Bill Walker signed House Bill 103 into law, delegating increased authority over the regulation of optometrists to the Board of Examiners of Optometry.
-HB 103 was introduced by Representative Ivy Spohnholz (D-Anchorage) and its Senate companion, Senate Bill 36, was introduced by Senator Cathy Giessel (R-Anchorage).
-The bill passed both the Alaska House of Representatives and Alaska Senate with strong bipartisan support in April and May.
+Today, Alaska Governor Bill Walker signed legislation to update Alaska’s probate laws to improve fiduciary access to digital assets.
+House Bill 108 was introduced by Representative Matt Claman (D-Anchorage).
+The Senate companion bill, Senate Bill 16, was introduced by Senator Shelley Hughes (R-Wasilla).
+HB 108 passed both the Alaska House of Representatives and Alaska Senate with strong bipartisan support in April.

 Governor Bill Walker today signed two pieces of legislation to update laws designed to protect Alaskans and their assets.
 Senate Bill 83 allows state agencies responsible for vulnerable seniors to work together more efficiently and effectively, while House Bill 108 updates Alaska’s fiduciary law by adapting it to today’s internet age.
 Both bills were signed in Anchorage.